 Oral & Maxillofacial Medicine & Diagnostic Sciences (OMMDS)

 Oral Medicine is the field of dentistry concerned with the oral health of medically complex patients and with the diagnosis and non-surgical management of medically related disorders or conditions that affect the oral and maxillofacial region.
 Clinicians trained in oral medicine work closely with other medical and dental specialties to provide the best quality of care using a multidisciplinary approach.
-The Oral and Maxillofacial Medicine and Diagnostic Sciences department offers an Oral Medicine Internship program, an Oral Medicine MSD program, and an Oral and Maxillofacial Radiology Internship program.
+The Oral and Maxillofacial Medicine and Diagnostic Sciences department offers a one-year Oral Medicine Internship program, a two-year Oral Medicine MSD program, and a one-year Oral and Maxillofacial Radiology Internship program.

 Oral and Maxillofacial Surgery (OMFS)

 The Oral and Maxillofacial Surgery faculty is a five-year program that strives to provide an educational experience balanced between clinical service and academic endeavors that is sufficiently flexible in scope to meet the individual needs of each trainee.
 The academic Department of Oral & Maxillofacial Surgery is subdivided into three entities: the Department of Oral & Maxillofacial Surgery at University Hospitals of Cleveland, Clevelands Veterans Administration Hospital, and the School of Dental Medicine at Case Western Reserve University.
 This three-tier structure ensures that our residents not only gain experience in all of the essential areas of clinical surgery but do so in a varied environment, thereby preparing them for whatever type of practice they choose to enter.
 Together, the entire faculty is committed to the pursuit of excellence in both the clinical and academic arenas.